Your Data is Not as Bad or Incomplete as You Might Think

 Data that isn’t in the best shape can be the catalyst for change, in terms of data collection practices, storage and use.
 The worst thing a company can do is believe their data is so hideous they don’t care to look.
 The best course is to acquire the tools and expertise you need to reshape your data and apply practices that will allow your business to fully exploit the value of this precious asset so you can leverage it to its greatest extent.

 A good first step is to engage an expert that has evaluated hundreds of global enterprise data sets.
 Zilliant employs a diagnostic process for large B2B enterprises to help them better understand the data assets they have and how they can be effectively used for better pricing and sales decisions.
 You can contact Zilliant today for a no-nonsense assessment of your needs.

-Getting the relevant data out and passing it between disparate systems (data lakes and data warehouses, ERP, CRM, CPQ, eCommerce or marketing automation systems) is made much easier with Zilliant’s IQ Anywhere.
-This highly-available REST API platform is a non-disruptive data integration technology that can easily obtain and pass data back and forth between your data storage platforms and your existing or planned customer-facing systems.
+Getting the relevant data out and passing it between disparate systems (data lakes and data warehouses, ERP, CRM, CPQ, eCommerce or marketing automation systems) is made much easier with Zilliant's Real-Time Pricing Engine.
+This robust REST API service is a non-disruptive data integration technology that can easily connect Zilliant solutions to your data storage platforms and customer-facing systems, while performing complex calculations on demand.
 This helps leverage your data to facilitate better and faster commercial decisions in the form of pricing and sales guidance with data that you already possess today or could capture in the future.

 About the AuthorFollow on Linkedin More Content by Kyle Nations